lhmngwy/KP-Liberation-APR-LH/README.md

 - Resource penalty when you respawn, to add risk when going without an AI squad:
     - Calculation: "30 of each resource / (number of alive AI in your squad at respawn time + number of AI built in your squad since you respawned + 1)".
     - This means that the penalty reduces the more AI squad members you build, as taking them with you is already a risk.
+    - If there's less than 4 enemies nearby you can respawn without penalty.
 - Added tents and landing craft as mobile respawn points (See recommended add-ons).

 Integrated from others: